-2.6 The Target E-Learning System
+2.7.
+The Target E-learning System

 The target E-learning system assessed in this study is the Jusur LMS.
-The Ministry of Higher Education of Saudi Arabia owns the system, and the National Centre of E-Learning and Distance Learning manages it.
-The Jusur LMS allows its users (i.e., university students enrolled and studying in Saudi Arabia) to register, record, and manage their personal data; to schedule their courses and course structures; and to view the corresponding content as selected and uploaded by the faculty [10].
+The Ministry of Higher Education of Saudi Arabia owns the system, and the National Centre of E-learning and Distance Learning manages it.
+It is built upon the Learning Management System of the Open Malaysian University, with new features and tools added to match university needs in Saudi Arabia [17].
+The system was developed using the LAMP opensource package, which uses a LINUX operating system, PHP language, a MySQL 5.0 database, and an Apache server.
+Jusur LMS allows its users (university students enrolled and studying in Saudi Arabia) to register, record, and manage their personal data, schedule their courses and course structures, and view the corresponding content as selected and uploaded by the faculty.
+It also allows teachers and assessors to make appropriate materials available to students and produce reports on these.
+Communication is facilitated among students through 'chats' and 'discussions', which are supported and encouraged by the application.
+Virtual classrooms allow teachers to give lessons remotely via voice and video [17].
+Figure 1 shows the home page for the Jusur LMS.